 Freedpeople gathered on St. Helena Island at the Brick Church.

-French and Indian War Use to mean the portion of the Seven Years’ War (1756–63) fought in the British colonies.
++ French and Indian War Use to mean the portion of the Seven Years’ War fought in North America from 1754 to 1763.
 Option to include parenthetical reference to the global war.
 See Seven Years’ War.

 fresh water, freshwater Two words if a noun; one word if an adjective.
 See salt water.